andreaskaempf/adventofcode2021/README.md

     initial "velocities" that achieve highest position, and total number of possible velocity values that reach target area; just used a simple grid search (*easy*).
+* **Day 18** (Go): Calculate operations on nested lists of numbers, first "adding" (concatenating them), then reducing them according to arcane rules.
+Part 1: add up each line in file, reducing after each line, and report the final "magnitude" (calculated by recursively collapsing inner pairs of numbers).
+For Part 2, find the pair of input lines which, when added together and "reduced", yield the highest magnitude (*hard*).

 To compile and run a Go program
 * Change into the directory with the program